plainionist/Plainion.Forest/README.md

 This is where Plainion.Forest jumps in.
 It allows you to structure your TODOs (or backlog items) in a simple ordered tree structure.
 You can nest it as deeply as you like.
-A dedicated tree ("Planning") supports focusing on the next steps
+A dedicated tree ("Planning") supports focusing on the next steps.

 ![](https://github.com/ronin4net/Plainion.Forest/wiki/Screenshots/Overview.png)

+Hint: Plainion.Forest stores all content in plain text (XML) files - one file per item - in order to support distributed VCS and merging easily.

 # Installation